magento/devdocs/guides/v2.0/config-guide/config/caching.md

 * <a href="#m2devgde-cache-more">More information about caching</a>

 <h2 id="m2devgde-cache-explore">Overview of caching</h2>
-Magento uses <a href="http://framework.zend.com/manual/1.12/en/zend.cache.html" target="_blank">Zend_Cache</a> component for interaction with the cache storage.
-However, Magento also has <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Cache" target="_blank">Magento\Cache</a> library component for implementing Magento-specific caching.
+Magento uses <a href="http://framework.zend.com/manual/1.12/en/zend.cache.html" target="_blank">Zend_Cache</a> to interact with the cache storage.
+However, Magento also has the <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Cache" target="_blank">Magento\Cache</a> library for implementing Magento-specific caching.
+These topics discuss how to configure caching and cache types.

 <div class="bs-callout bs-callout-info" id="info">
 	<p>By default, file system caching is enabled; no configuration is necessary to use it.
 This means the cache is located under <code>&lt;your Magento install dir>/var</code>.</p>